Vibrio food poisoning affects nearly 52,000 people per year in the United States, according to the Centers for Disease Control and Prevention (CDC).

 Vibrio Treatment

 Because serious Vibrio personal injury is self-limited in most patients, no specific medical therapy is recommended.
 Patients who cannot tolerate oral fluid replacement may require intravenous fluid therapy.
-Early fasciotomy within 24 hours after the development of clinical symptoms can be life-saving in patients with Vibrio infections.

-Early debridement of skin lesions plays an important role in successful therapy and is especially indicated to avoid chronic liver disease.
 Expeditious and serial surgical evaluation and intervention are required because patients may deteriorate rapidly, especially in patients with abdominal pain or a compromised immune system.
+Reconstructive surgery, such as a skin graft, is indicated in the recovery phase.

 Complications

-The major complications of Vibrio infections include sepsis, necrotizing fasciitis, myonecrosis, and gangrene (which frequently ends in amputation).
-Necrotizing fasciitis is a severe life-threatening infection of the soft tissues, involving subcutaneous fat, contiguous fascial sheets, and potentially underlying musculature (myonecrosis).
+Necrotizing fasciitis is a severe life-threatening infection of the soft tissues involving subcutaneous fat, contiguous fascial sheets, and potentially underlying musculature (myonecrosis).

 Necrotizing fasciitis is frequently blamed on ‘flesh-eating bacteria’ in the medical literature.
-Underlying diabetes, hepatic disease, malignancy, iv drug abuse, and immunosuppression are all risk factors for its development.
+Underlying diabetes, hepatic disease, malignancy, IV drug abuse, and immunosuppression are all risk factors for its development.

 Get a Free Vibrio Infection Lawsuit Evaluation With Our Lawyers